dylan-chong/towers-of-hanoi/REPORT.md

 modes.
 Visually, they appear to be the same.
 This of course is not a foolproof way to check that there are no data contentions.

+I have added some specs that check that the sequential and parallel models behave exactly the same (see `src/test/kotlin/ModelSpec.kt`).
+This spec calls the `step` method on a parallel and sequential version of the same model many times, and then checks that the models' `p` field equals the other.
+If there were some concurrency problems, such as race conditions, then the particles may contain different data.
+For example a field could be cached, causing a miscalculation, and for the wrong value to be written to the field.

+The tests pass (after running them over 100 times - or over an hour), however this also is not a foolproof way of checking for concurrency problems.
+It is not guaranteed that a bug due to a concurrency problem will emerge.
+(Oddly, I was not able to get this test to fail by not using `volatile` in the Particle class' speed fields.
+Maybe the ParallelStreams intentionally trigger some CPU cache invalidation to prevent accidental issues with parallel streams...)

+I have also thoroughly explained above why my design is not prone to concurrency issues.
+This should be the most convincing argument as to why the program's concurrency design is correct, other than that it passes the checks for consistent seqential and parallel model behaviour.

+## Task 4

+All of the code that is part of the simulation ui and model is written in java.
+There's benchmarking and test/spec code that is written in kotlin, which is very very similar to java, so there should be no problems reading it.

+I have explained my design decisions very thoroughly and task 4.

+## Task 5

+See Task 3, question `d)` for a description of my tests/specs.

+## Task 6

+I added benchmarking tests in `src/test/kotlin/Benchmarks.kt` and some of `src/test/kotlin/ModelSpec.kt`.
+(See the readme for instructions on how to run it).
+I also added a timer class that measures how long different parts of the program take (see `src/main/kotlin/model/Timer.kt`).

+The `ModelSpec.kt` file runs simple benchmarks on the model.
+It simply times how long the parallel and sequential models take to advance 2000 steps.
+Below are the results of running it six times.

+    Model 0 took 3363ms at iteration 0 # Parallel
+    Model 1 took 6068ms at iteration 0 # Sequential
+    Model 0 took 3373ms at iteration 1 # Parallel
+    Model 1 took 6045ms at iteration 1
+    Model 0 took 3325ms at iteration 2 # Parallel
+    Model 1 took 6002ms at iteration 2
+    Model 0 took 3269ms at iteration 3 # Parallel
+    Model 1 took 6014ms at iteration 3
+    Model 0 took 3252ms at iteration 4 # Parallel
+    Model 1 took 6061ms at iteration 4
+    Model 0 took 3107ms at iteration 5 # Parallel
+    Model 1 took 6020ms at iteration 5

+As can be seen above, the results for running it in parallel are just above half of the results for the sequential.
+These results are also consistent.
+This is to be expected on my machine, which has two cores with hyper threading.

+The `Benchmarks.kt` file runs the GUI with parallel and sequential versions of the model.
+The reason I wanted to run the benchmarks with the GUI is because the GUI uses CPU power to render the particles on the canvas.
+On a dual core machine, I would expect this to reduce the parallel model performance to roughly 1.5x the speed of the sequential model.
+This is because there is less CPU power available, and so the difference in performance should be worse than the almost-double the value for the benchmarks above.

+This version of the benchmark checks the average number of milliseconds spent on each block of 20 frames, after performing 2000 steps.
+The results can be seen below, and milliseconds.
+The average field shows the average of all but the first two runs of the simulation, and the times field shows the results for each of the run of the simulation.

+    {currentTime: 1523771121724, average: 84.0, times: [73, 74, 67, 68, 130, 140, 67, 68, 66, 66]} # Parallel
+    {currentTime: 1523771154335, average: 45.125, times: [48, 48, 48, 50, 41, 41, 44, 44, 45, 48]} # Sequential

+The results above show that I was incorrect with my expectation --- the parallel performances still almost twice of the sequential performance.
+(This must mean that the GUI is not significantly contribute to CPU usage.)